dotnet/dotNext/docs/features/reflection/delegate.md

 `sizeOf` delegate instance representing `get_Count` getter method directly instead of wrapping it into static method.

 > [!WARNING]
-> `CreateOpenDelegate` method utilizes Expression Treed feature of C# programming language.
+> `CreateOpenDelegate` method utilizes Expression Trees feature of C# programming language.
 There is no free lunch and you paying for such convenience by performance when instantiating delegate instead of `CreateDelegate`.
 That's why it is recommended to create such delegates statically and save them into **static readonly** fields.
 However, `CreateOpenDelegate` doesn't use dynamic code compilation feature.

 This method is suitable for capturing overloaded operator.